MarkyTurtle/Batman---Amiga/README.md

 This repo contains my progress of the disassembling of the 2 Disk version of Batman The Movie for the Amiga.

 The inspiration for this exercise was discovering the following cracking series run by **djh0ffman**.
-Also to the TTE Crew member **JAYCEE_1980** who supplied a download link for the RNC disk code in Episode #16 Lemmings.
 Links to those resources shown below.

  - [Youtube](https://www.youtube.com/@HoffmanYouTube)
  - [Twitch](https://www.twitch.tv/djh0ffman)